Rostam25/Rostam25/README.md

 ### Hi there 👋,

 Welcome to my Github!
-My name is Rostam and I'm a Graduate Business Analyst with experience in Software Engineering during my time studying Computer Science at Queen Mary University of London.
+My name is Rostam and I'm a Graduate Business Analyst at Sky with experience in Software Engineering during my time studying Computer Science at Queen Mary University of London.

 I have experience with Java, React JS, Python, HTML, CSS, JavaScript & PHP.
 I am looking to develop my programming skills by working on more projects which I will be uploading on my github.